ophintor/ansible-docker-ucp/README.md

 ## Prevent tags from being overwritten
 By default, users with access to push to a repository, can push the same tag multiple times to the same repository.
 As an example, a user pushes an image to library/wordpress:latest, and later another user can push the image with exactly the same name but different functionality.
 This might make it difficult to trace back the image to the build that generated it.

 To prevent this from happening you can configure a repository to be immutable.
-Once you push a tag, DTR won&#39;t anyone else to push another tag with the same name.
+Once you push a tag, DTR won't anyone else to push another tag with the same name.

 More information about immutable tags can be found here: [https://beta.docs.docker.com/datacenter/dtr/2.3/guides/user/manage-images/prevent-tags-from-being-overwritten/](https://beta.docs.docker.com/datacenter/dtr/2.3/guides/user/manage-images/prevent-tags-from-being-overwritten/)